sundae3/cider-remote-android-release/README.md

 # Setup
 Its practically a one time thing and settings will be saved for further use.
+> [!TIP]
+> It is recommended to use this app in LAN setup(same wifi type setup), WAN mode might cause issues and delays.

 ## Setup on Cider
 ### Settings for remote to work